 Leading your organization through an ERP implementation requires your business to have the right people on board and the right communication initiatives in place to keep morale high, make people feel like their input matters, and ultimately lead your company through the complexities that will come up.

 Major business decisions can’t be made in a bubble.
 Without communication, input, or leadership, the project already starts on shaky ground, destined to fail if a department doesn’t feel adequately represented or informed.
-To address this, you need to build a team including someone who can take charge of the project, team or department representatives who can answer“what is it exactly we need?,” and other members who we will discuss below:
+To address this, you need to build an ERP Implementation team and define their individual responsibilities.
+Including someone who can take charge of the project, team or department representatives who can answer “what is it exactly we need?” and other members who we will discuss below:

 Your project team should have adequate representation from all areas of the business – engineering, materials, production, finance, customer service, etc. in addition to IT.
 Notable members of this team include:

 System implementation is always a team effort.
-Get as many people involved in the project as early as possible – prior to and during system selection – so they feel like they have a stake in the system, a sense of “ownership.”
+Get as many people involved in the project as early as possible – before and during system selection – so they feel like they have a stake in the system, a sense of “ownership.”

 Those not directly involved should also be able to follow along as the project proceeds, so there is less fear of change or fear of the unknown to dull their anticipation of the availability of these new business management tools.